spellerberg/quire-rife/content/chapter2.md

 The Rio Grande del Norte was the border claimed by the Republic of Texas;[^71] US President Polk had campaigned for election on a promise to occupy the Nueces Strip.[^72] Accordingly on March 8, 1846, General Taylor began to move his army from the Nueces River to the Rio Grande.
 On March 27, the American troops arrived at the north bank of the Rio Grande and constructed Fort Texas (later renamed Fort Brown) opposite the Mexican town of Matamoros.[^73] It was this advance from the Nueces River to the Rio Grande that finally provoked the start of the Mexican War.

-On April 24, 1846, General Mariano Arista from Mexico, in command at Matamoros, announced that hostilities had begun.[^74] In a letter to Governor Henderson on April 26, 1846, General Taylor stated that “hostilities have actually commenced” and requested that four regiments of Texas volunteers be called into service.
+On April 24, 1846, General Mariano Arista, in command at Matamoros, announced that hostilities had begun.[^74] In a letter to Governor Henderson on April 26, 1846, General Taylor stated that “hostilities have actually commenced” and requested that four regiments of Texas volunteers be called into service.
 Two regiments were to be mounted and two were to be infantry.[^75]

 In May 1846 Mexican and American troops clashed at Palo Alto Prairie between the US Army’s supply base at Port Isabel and Fort Brown.
-After the Battle of Resaca de la Palma the following day, the Mexican army retreated to Matamoros and Taylor followed them as far as Fort Brown.[^76] During this campaign, a company of US Army Dragoons was captured while on a scout and Samuel Walker’s company of Texas mounted irregulars proved valuable as scouts and messengers.[^77] The combination of events convinced General Taylor to accept Texas rangers into Federal service.
+After the Battle of Resaca de la Palma the following day, the Mexican army retreated to Matamoros and Taylor followed them as far as Fort Brown.[^76] During this campaign, a company of US Army Dragoons was captured while on a scout and Samuel Walker’s company of Texas mounted irregulars proved valuable as scouts and messengers.[^77] The combination of events convinced General Taylor to accept Texas Rangers into Federal service.
 Reporters from American newspapers accompanied the troops and their stories about Walker’s company contributed to the growing mythology of the Texas Rangers.[^78]

 ## Tom Rife enlisted in the First Texas Mounted Rifles.

-On May 4, 1846, even before General Taylor called for volunteers, Jack Hays visited Austin to ask permission to recruit a regiment of volunteers for the war.[^79] Texas Governor James Pinckney Henderson approved and Hays with Samuel Walker left for Washington-on-the-Brazos to recruit men who had experience as rangers, their preferred recruits.
+On May 4, 1846, even before General Taylor called for volunteers, Jack Hays visited Austin to ask permission to recruit a regiment of volunteers for the war.[^79] Texas Governor James Pinckney Henderson approved and Hays, with Samuel Walker, left for Washington-on-the-Brazos to recruit men who had experience as rangers, their preferred recruits.
 While in Brenham, Washington County, Hays and Walker called for volunteers at a public meeting sponsored by John B. Wilkins, Sr., a local merchant.
 The gathering concluded with a barbeque and dance.
 The next day the two men proceeded east to visit other towns.[^80] Between May 15 and May 19, 1846, as a result of Hays’ visit, sixty-four men in Brenham enrolled in a company headed by Frank S. Early.[^81] Among the men who enrolled was 23-year-old Thomas Rife.[^82]

 Thanks in part to the “Narrative of the Texan Santa Fé Expedition” written by George W Kendall of the New Orleans Picayune newspaper,[^83] the response to the call for volunteers was overwhelming.[^84] Volunteers from the States as well as Texas responded in large numbers.[^85] Colonel George Wood was appointed by the governor to lead a regiment of mounted troops from east Texas.[^86] General Albert Sydney Johnston commanded a regiment of infantry and Governor James Henderson with the Legislature’s permission,[^87] commanded the two other Texas regiments.[^88] All of the Texas troops were riflemen.[^89]

-In June 1846, the headquarters of Col Jack Hays’ Regiment of First Texas Mounted Rifles was located at Point Isabel (near the mouth of the Rio Grande).
+In June 1846, the headquarters of Colonel Jack Hays’ Regiment of First Texas Mounted Rifles was located at Point Isabel (near the mouth of the Rio Grande).
 This was the rendezvous for the four Texas regiments.[^90] Most of these men enlisted for six months.[^91] On June 7, 1846 Thomas Rife mustered into Company F as a 2nd Corporal, indicating that he must have had previous military experience.
 Company F, commanded by Captain Frank S. Early, was assigned to the 1st Regiment, Texas Mounted Rifles, commanded by Colonel Jack Hays.[^92]

 On June 11, 1846, Rife was still with Frank Early’s Company F[^93]at Point Isabel but on July 11 he was detached from Company F and assigned to Captain Samuel L. S. Ballowe’s Company D.[^94] He remained on the roll of Company F as absent on detached service.[^95] Both Companies were stationed around Point Isabel.
 Samuel Ballowe’s Company D was recruited in Brazonia and Matagorda counties[^96] with only twenty-five men when they arrived at the rendezvous at Point Isabel on June 19.
 They were finally mustered into service on July 14[^97] but only after inducing men, such as Tom Rife, to transfer in from other companies.

 Some of Hay’s former rangers traveled long distances to sign up for service.
 The Texas captains selected their recruits carefully and rejected those who did not meet their standards.[^98] As a result, the regiment spent the entire month of June getting the required ten companies organized and staffed.[^99] Regimental officers were elected on June 22.[^100] Jack Hays was elected colonel, Samuel Walker was elected lieutenant colonel and Michael H. Chevallie was elected major.
-The men were issued army wagons and camp equipage but they refused army uniforms.[^101] The Texans dressed as they did in civilian life with woolen shirts dyed with hickory nuts, buckskin leather pants, slouched hats, moccasins and knives and pistols in their belts.[^102] Many sported full beards and handlebar mustaches.[^103]
+The men were issued army wagons and camp equipage but they refused army uniforms.[^101] The Texans dressed as they did in civilian life with woolen shirts dyed with hickory nuts, buckskin leather pants, slouch hats, moccasins and knives and pistols in their belts.[^102] Many sported full beards and handlebar mustaches.[^103]

 ## The US Army invaded Mexico in 1846.